 The growth of our business and revenue depends in large part upon our ability to attract and retain sufficient numbers of highly qualified individuals who have advanced IT and/or engineering skills.
 These employees are in great demand and are likely to remain a limited resource in the foreseeable future.
-Certain U.S. Government contracts require us, and some of our employees, to maintain national security clearances.
+In addition, certain U.S. Government contracts require us, and some of our employees, to maintain national security clearances.
 Obtaining and maintaining national security clearances for employees involves a lengthy process, and it is difficult to identify, recruit and retain employees who already hold national security clearances.
-In addition, some of our contracts contain provisions requiring us to staff an engagement with personnel that the client considers key to our successful performance under the contract.
-In the event we are unable to provide these key personnel or acceptable substitutions, the client may terminate the contract and we may lose revenue.
+Further, some of our contracts contain provisions requiring us to staff an engagement with personnel that the client considers key to our successful performance under the contract.
+In the event we are unable to provide these key personnel or acceptable substitutions, the client may terminate the contract.
+As a result, if we are unable to recruit and retain a sufficient number of qualified employees, we may lose revenue and our ability to maintain and grow our business could be limited.

-If we are unable to recruit and retain a sufficient number of qualified employees, our ability to maintain and grow our business could be limited.
-In a tight labor market, our direct labor costs could increase or we may be required to engage large numbers of subcontractor personnel, which could cause our profit margins to suffer.
+Moreover, in a tight labor market, our direct labor costs could increase or we may be required to engage large numbers of subcontractor personnel, which could cause our profit margins to suffer.
 Conversely, if we maintain or increase our staffing levels in anticipation of one or more projects and the projects are delayed, reduced or terminated, we may underutilize the additional personnel, which would increase our general and administrative expenses, reduce our earnings and possibly harm our results of operations.